shreyansh-tyagi/java-projects/README.md

 * The @JsonProperty annotation is used to map property names with JSON keys during serialization and deserialization.
 By default, if you try to serialize a POJO, the generated JSON will have keys mapped to the fields of the POJO.

 ## *Json Processing Exception*
 * public class JsonProcessingException extends IOException.
 Intermediate base class for all problems encountered when processing (parsing, generating) JSON content that are not pure I/O problems.
 Regular IOException s will be passed through as is.
-Sub-class of IOException for convenience
+Sub-class of IOException for convenience.

+## *MDC*
+* A Mapped Diagnostic Context, or MDC in short, is an instrument for distinguishing interleaved log output from different sources.
+Log output is typically interleaved when a server handles multiple clients near-simultaneously.
+The MDC is managed on a per thread basis.